python-medikit/medikit/docs/features/git.rst

-.. comment:: This file is auto-generated (see bin/generate_apidoc.py), please do not change it.
+..
+This file is auto-generated (see bin/generate_apidoc.py), do not change it manually, your changes would be overriden.

 Git Feature
 ===========